-To determine in which entity an action is executed, consider that it refers to that entity where it will be displayed or stored: (i.e. shown the action when I search for vehicles, thus the entity is vehicles.
-Or shown the action when I browse through my doctors in My Stuff, thus the entity is Doctor).
+To determine in which entity an action is executed, consider that it refers to that entity where it will be displayed or stored: (i.e. shown the action when searching for vehicles, thus the entity is vehicles.
+Or shown the action when browsing through my doctors in My Stuff, thus the entity is Doctor).

 Therefore, the best way to determine the entity where an action is executed is to ask yourself: In records of which entity would you have this action's button show up?

 Once you define these 2 settings, click the icon.

 Next, define what the action does by selecting if it should either: